Murder of Amanda Milan: Reaction

 The murder took place days before the annual LGBT pride parade.
 Transgender activist Sylvia Rivera worked towards seeing that Milan's death was investigated and organized Milan's political funeral along with other demonstrations claiming a disconnection of transgender rights from the larger LGBT communities.
 According to queer activist and author Mattilda Bernstein Sycamore "Milan came to symbolize the unfinished business of an LGBT movement that had all too often, 'left transgender people in the back of the bus.'"
 Because of Milan's murder Rivera reformed a transgender activist group, Street Trans Activist Revolutionaries (STAR).
 Rivera cited the crime amongst the reasons to add a broad definition of gender to the New York City Human Rights Law.

 At a memorial service in Metropolitan Community Church, notable activists including Octavia St. Laurent spoke.

 Long-time trans activist Melissa Schlarz explained that since the mid-1970s, she had read about trans women being murdered in Times Square, but "what makes the Milan case significant is that until Amanda Milan no one responded."
 Schlarz said that usually the newspapers were "dropping hints of transpanic" ambiguously.
 Schlarz concluded that "Milan has become not a martyr, but a rallying cry.
-The activism around her death showed the world transgender people belong in the queer community – the message from activists is that there is no difference between Matthew Shephard and Amanda Milan.
+The activism around her death showed the world transgender people belong in the queer community – the message from activists is that there is no difference between Matthew Shepard and Amanda Milan.
 The response to her death tells the non-queer community: enough, today the violence stops."

 According to Benjamin Heim Shepard in Amanda Milan and The Rebirth of Street Trans Activist Revolutionaries the case and the resulting media attention helped "galvanize the transgender community and instigated change".